The fate of non-supersymmetric Gross-Neveu-Yukawa fixed point in two dimensions: Identifying the fixed point in minimal models

 We now discuss the constraint from the renormalization group flow.
 Among $(4,p)$ fermionic minimal models and $(E_6,A_{p'-1})$ fermionic minimal models, $(9,4)$, $(11,4)$, $(E_6,A_6)$, $(E_6,A_{10})$ fermionic minimal models have two relevant operators that are singlet under the chiral $\mathbb{Z}_2$ symmetry.
 Among the four, only the $(E_6,A_{10})$ fermionic minimal model is unitary, and the other three models are non-unitary.

 All of the four candidates have a larger effective central charge than the supersymmetric Ising model $c=\frac{7}{10}$, so they may flow to the supersymmetric Ising model by a relevant deformation that is invariant under the chiral $\mathbb{Z}_2$ symmetry.
-In this renormalization group flow, the fixed point is approached by the $T\bar{T}$ operator, which should be contrasted with the integrable flow from the fermionic $(6,5)$ minimal models, where it is approached by the $|\epsilon_{\frac{3}{2}}|^2$ operator, which breaks the chiral $\mathbb{Z}_2$ symmetry explicitly.\footnote{We recall that the renormalization group flow from the (fermionic) $(5,4)$ minimal model to the (fermionic) $(4,3)$ minimal model is approached by the $T\bar{T}$ operator.
+In this renormalization group flow, the fixed point is approached by the $T\bar{T}$ operator (i.e . dimension four energy-momentum tensor bilinear), which is the least relevant singlet operator that is not a total derivative.
+It should be contrasted with the integrable flow from the fermionic $(6,5)$ minimal models, where it is approached by the $|\epsilon_{\frac{3}{2}}|^2$ operator, which breaks the chiral $\mathbb{Z}_2$ symmetry explicitly.\footnote{We recall that the renormalization group flow from the (fermionic) $(5,4)$ minimal model to the (fermionic) $(4,3)$ minimal model is approached by the $T\bar{T}$ operator, which is the least relevant singlet operator that is not a total derivative.
+See e.g. \cite{Zamolodchikov:1991vx}.
 The $T\bar{T}$ deformation has been actively studied in recent literature stemming from \cite{Smirnov:2016lqw}.}

 To further give a refined constraint, we will study the details of the renormalization group flow by matching renormalization group (non-)invariants associated with the topological defect lines proposed in \cite{KK21,emergentSUSY,KKII,KKfree}.
 Our strategy is to find topological defect lines that commute with the deformation and see whether they match the ones in the supersymmetric Ising model.
 The main focus is the spin content of the preserved topological defect lines, and their matching is regarded as a generalization of the 't Hooft anomaly matching.